eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/interfaces.rst

    - **Post Data Button**: Send the data to the Context Broker.

-   - **Data Status**: Indicates whether the data has been successfully posted.
+   - **Data Status**: Indicates whether the data has been successfully loaded and posted.

    - **Solution Display**: Displays the solution received from the Context Broker, which is the inference received from the |aml| model after processing the data.